jaclu/spd/README.md

   - task_execute - perform the actual task
   - task_cleanup - cleanup of any temp files etc created by the task
   - task_abort - restoration of all files/changes a task did, if unable to complete

+## dependency_issue

+1 - neither install or remove can be done
+2 - remove but not install can be done